23 things we learned about Donald Trump during the RNC’s final night

 Here are 23 things we learned about Donald Trump on the final night of the RNC.

-1. In private, Donald Trump is a warm and empathetic soul with hidden depths, who works hard and cares big-time about all Americans.
+1. In private, Donald Trump is a warm, empathetic soul with hidden depths, who works hard and cares a lot about all Americans.

-Everyone from Ja’ron Smith, deputy assistant to the president, to Senator Mitch McConnell to Ivanka Trump vouched for the content of Donald Trump’s character.
-Everything that observers have witnessed over the past four years from his Fox & Friends phone calls, antagonistic helicopter-side press briefings, sprawling speeches, and utterly unhinged tweets, not to mention his divisive policies and spiteful efforts at undoing every Obama initiative possible?
-Fuhgettaboutit, and instead trust Senator Tom Cotton over your lying eyes and ears.
-There is a mathematically negligible chance that what Donald Trump has shown Ja’ron Smith about his character is the lie and what he’s shown the world for the past four years (and the 70 before that) is what’s really in his heart.
+Everyone from Ja’ron Smith, deputy assistant to the president, to Senator Mitch McConnell vouched for the content of Donald Trump’s character last night.
+As it turns out, everything that observers have witnessed over the past four years, from Trump’s toxic Fox & Friends phone calls, antagonistic helicopter-side press briefings, sprawling speeches, and utterly unhinged tweets, not to mention his divisive policies and spiteful efforts at undoing every Obama initiative possible—it was all a facade.
+Forget about it, and instead trust Senator Tom Cotton over your lying eyes and ears.
+But don’t count out the tiny chance that what Donald Trump has shown Ja’ron Smith privately is the lie and what he’s shown the rest of the world for the past four years (and 70 before that) is what’s really in his heart.

 2. President Trump may be the only president in modern times who has actually done everything he said he would do during his campaign.